SRAbreu/week-4-game/README.md

 # week-4-game
-### A game of crystals that tests your math habilities.
+### A game of crystals that also tests your math skils.